What Are Ethereum Gas Fees?

 1. Cost: Gas isn’t free, as users of blockchain networks must pay a fee for the computational work done on the blockchain; this is known as the ‘gas fee’.

-1. Gas Price: The amount of gas required to execute a transaction varies, based on the price of gas, known as Gwei.
+1. Gas Price: The amount of gas required to execute a transaction varies, based on the gas price, known as Gwei.
 When the network is congested, gas prices are higher.

-1. Validators: Validators validate transactions on the blockchain, and in return, they are compensated in the form of these gas fees as rewards.
+1. Validators: In return for validating transactions on the blockchain, validators are compensated with ETH gas fees as rewards.
 This serves as an incentive for them to validate transactions.

 High Gas Fees and How to Save on Gas